Full Body Study

 - Dental Challenges

 Even without symptoms, knowing what our baseline breast health looks like is an important resource in self care and prevention of disease.
-A full body scan includes all of the breast health scan images as well as takes a look at any potential underlying inflammation in the entire body.
+Our health scan imaging includes a full body scan of all of the breast health scan images as well as takes a look at any potential underlying inflammation in the entire body.
 Symptoms that may be present indicating inflammation of the breasts or a concern in breast health could be:

 - Nipple discharge other than breast milk/colostrum, or in non-lactating women